NuID/deps/README.md

     :sha "..."}}}}
 ```

-Now, when started with `clj -A:repl` or similar, dependencies of the project can be `localize!`'d for rapid local development iteration, and subsequently `update!`'d to reflect the latest revisions in their `deps.edn` files, all without leaving the REPL.<sup>1<sup>]
+Now, when started with `clj -A:repl` or similar, dependencies of the project can be `localize!`'d for local development iteration, and subsequently `update!`'d to reflect the latest revisions in their `deps.edn` files, all without leaving the REPL.<sup>1</sup>

 Further, the REPL's classpath can be changed dynamically using `tools.deps/add-lib`.
 If the added library becomes more than a transient trial, it can be persisted as a dependency in `deps.edn` using `nuid.deps/add-dep!`.
 This functionality is experimental, and the API isn't the most empowering quite yet.

-<sup>1<sup>After an `update!`, it would require a REPL refresh to clone any new revisions into `gitlibs` and add them to the classpath.
-However the new revisions will be identical to the local coordinates already on the classpath after the original (one-time) call to  `localize!` and subsequent calls to `(require '[...] :reload-all)`, so the REPL refresh is essentially unnecessary.
+<sup>1</sup> After an `update!`, it would require a REPL refresh to clone any new revisions into `gitlibs` and add them to the classpath.
+However the new revisions will be identical to the local coordinates that are already on the classpath from the original (one-time) call to  `localize!` and subsequent calls to `(require '[...] :reload-all)`, so the REPL refresh is essentially unnecessary.

 ## `git`